 Jimbo: No f***in' clue.
 Lotsa A's and E's, I guess.
 But it sounds cool.

-- SF Debris: Hilariously exaggerated in his review of The X-Files pilot episode when the FBI section chief asks how would one prosecute a case involving the paranormal.
+- SF Debris: Hilariously exaggerated in his review of The X-Files pilot episode when the FBI section chief asks how a case involving the paranormal would be prosecuted.

 SF Debris: I point you to the disastrous case of Kramer vs. Gelavan-pah-doi!-doi!-bloop-ooh-ueh-fwuh-whoop-whulululululuh which showed how difficult jurisdiction can be in establishing these cases.